afzaldepllc/digi-era-pro/Z- Docuuments-folder/SOFT-DELETE.md

 # Requirements:

-1. Schemas: Update all models (User, Department, Role, etc.) to include 'deleted' in the status enum (default 'active').
+1. Schemas: Update all models (User, Department, Role, etc.) to include soft delete fields (`isDeleted`, `deletedAt`, `deletedBy`, `deletionReason`).
-2. Generic Utility: Create lib/utils/soft-delete.ts with a canSoftDelete(modelName, id) function that checks dependencies (e.g., for Department: check 3. if any non-deleted Users reference it; for User: no checks; for Role: check Users; extensible for new models).
+2. Generic Utility: Create lib/utils/soft-delete.ts with a canSoftDelete(modelName, id) function that checks dependencies (e.g., for Department: check if any non-deleted Users reference it; for User: no checks; for Role: check Users; extensible for new models).
-4. GET Routes: Modify all list/detail GET routes to exclude status: 'deleted' unless isSuperAdmin (from middleware).
+3. GET Routes: Modify all list/detail GET routes to exclude isDeleted: false unless isSuperAdmin (from middleware).
 Update filters, aggregates, and stats accordingly.
-5. DELETE Routes: Change to soft delete (set status: 'deleted'); add dependency checks via canSoftDelete; clear caches.
+4. DELETE Routes: Change to soft delete (set isDeleted: true, deletedAt, deletedBy, deletionReason); add dependency checks via canSoftDelete; clear caches.
-6. PUT Routes: Prevent updates on deleted records unless super-admin.
+5. PUT Routes: Prevent updates on deleted records unless super-admin.
-7. Other: Ensure consistency, no hard deletes, recovery via PUT, and performance (indexes on status).
+6. Other: Ensure consistency, no hard deletes, recovery via PUT, and performance (indexes on isDeleted).
 # Instructions for AI:

 # Provide code changes in Markdown with filepaths, using // ...existing code... for context.